Reserve Now, Relax Later

 Make a reservation for a Vintage Car Wine Tour!
 Join Sam Grosso for a bespoke wine tour in the vintage car of your dreams.
 The former owner of Toronto’s Cadillac Lounge has found a new calling and will take you on a 4-winery tour in a beautiful automobile from his fleet of vintage cars.
 Bring your fave playlist and rock the tunes in chauffeured style!

-Several wineries are taking reservations – make a booking to guarantee your spot!
-Lighthall Vineyards, Lacey Estates, Loch Mor Cider, and Rosehall Run are all doing tastings by appointment.
+Several wineries and cideries are taking reservations – make a booking to guarantee your spot!
+Crimson Cider, Lighthall Vineyards, Lacey Estates, Loch Mor Cider, and Rosehall Run are all taking reservations for tastings.
 For more tour options – including horse-drawn carriages, bicycles, luxury vehicles or taxis – click through to our blog on tours.